mirkobunse/MetaConfigurations.jl/README.md

 # MetaConfigurations.jl

-A meta-configuration defines a set of configurations as a single, more abstract and comprehensive configuration.
+Define a set of configurations as a single, more abstract and comprehensive meta-configuration.

 ## Motivation